SVDotsenko/portfolio-project-3/README.md

 - Steps for deployment:
   - Fork or clone this repository
   - Create a new Heroku app
-  - Set the buildbacks to Python and NodeJS in that order
+  - Set the build backs to Python and Node.js in that order
   - Link the Heroku app to the repository
   - Click on Deploy